henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-core-telemetry.md

 : An instance of YANG a modules Data Node Values or the changes to Data Node Values, conveyed as data in motion, serialized in a specific representation, such as XML, JSON, or CBOR.
+A Data Node Update as defined in {{-yangpush}} is a YANG data item.

 YANG Datastore:

-: Defined in {{RFC6241}}, a datastore is a conceptual place to store and access information.
+: Defined in {{RFC8342}}, a datastore is a conceptual place to store and access information.
 A datastore might be implemented, for example, using files, a database, flash memory locations, or combinations thereof.